-How you draw blood depends at least in part on the nature of the condition being tested for, but most commonly involves inserting a needle into a vein.
-Usually, medical practitioners draw samples in their offices, at times convenient for them (if not always for patients).
+What blood specimen collection procedure is used depends at least in part on the nature of the condition being tested for, but most commonly involves inserting a needle into a vein, referred to as a "venipuncture" blood draw.
+Usually, medical practitioners will draw venipuncture blood samples in their clinic offices or labs, at times convenient for them (if not always for patients).

-What Are Some Popular Collection Methods Used Today?
+What Are Some Popular Types of Sample Collection Methods Used Today?

-Venipuncture is the most common way to collect blood from adult patients.
-Collection takes place from a superficial vein in the upper limb, generally the median cubital vein; this vein is close to the skin and doesn’t have many large nerves positioned close by.
-This reduces pain and discomfort for the patient.
+Venipuncture is the most common way to collect blood from adult study participants or patients.
+Collection takes place from a superficial vein in the upper limb, generally the median cubital vein in the arm; this vein is close to the skin and does not have many large nerves positioned nearby, which reduces pain and discomfort for the patient.

-Venipuncture can take place in a general medical practitioner’s office and is often carried out by a trained phlebotomist or nurse.
+Venipuncture can occur in a general medical practitioner’s office and is often carried out by a trained phlebotomist or nurse.
 However, its commonality does not equate with it being the best way to collect a blood sample.
-Many patients find it inconvenient and worrisome.
-There are also risks related to the storage, transportation, and potential loss or contamination of the blood samples once they are collected.
+Many patients find it inconvenient and stressful.
+Because this approach involves collecting liquid blood in a tube, there are also risks related to the storage, transportation, and potential loss or contamination of the samples once they are collected.
 These same concerns also affect the suitability of arterial sampling.

-Fingerstick or fingerprick sampling involves taking a very small amount of blood from the patient, usually from the end of a finger.
-It is over quickly and requires very little in the way of preparation; therefore, reducing concern and anxiety in patients, particularly in children and nervous adults.
+Fingerstick or finger-prick sampling involves taking a minimal amount of blood from the patient, usually from the fingertip.
+Fingerstick sampling is over quickly and requires very little preparation, which helps to reduce stress and anxiety in patients, particularly in children and nervous adults.

-Patient welfare at the point of collection is not the only reason why this method should be considered the best way to collect a blood sample.
-The long-term benefits to the patient include the loss of less blood and the ability to carry out testing at home, as a phlebotomist is not required for the procedure.
+Patient comfort and welfare at the point of collection is not the only reason this method should be considered the best way to collect a blood sample.
+This type of sampling takes only a few drops of blood to produce a "microsample."
+The long-term benefits of microsampling to the patient include the loss of less blood and the ability to carry out testing at home.
+Since fingerstick sampling is easy to do, a phlebotomist is not required for the procedure.

-Arterial and venipuncture sampling are still very common and still have their places in medicine, clinical research, and patient care.
-However, with advances in technology and greater understanding of blood sampling, fingerstick collection is gaining ground.
+Arterial and venipuncture sampling are still widely used, and these approaches still have their places in medicine, clinical research, and patient care.
+However, with advances in technology and a greater understanding of dried blood sampling, fingerstick collection is gaining ground.

-Companies like Neoteryx continue to advance blood collection and sampling, with expert tracking using a bar code system, making any loss of samples less likely.
-Technological advances also mean reduced contamination risks and reduced costs.
+Microsampling devices from innovators like Neoteryx, the microsampling brand of Trajan Scientific and Medical, continue to advance blood collection and sampling.
+Their solutions, including the Mitra device and the hemaPEN device, enable sample ID tracking using a barcode system, making any mix-up or loss of samples less likely.
+Technological advances in dried sampling also mean reduced contamination risks and reduced sample rejection rates, both of which help to reduce costs.
 From preclinical research to clinical trials to remote patient monitoring, the future of microsampling is here.